Kaushik-Dutta/CV-Tracker/README.md

 The data when rendered into the application it came out to be in CSV format.

 This was a good task to take the information frame it and use it.
-We have use Thymeleaf as a template engine to serve our purpose which acted as aview component for our project.
+I have used Thymeleaf as a template engine to serve our purpose which acted as a view component for this project.

 Check out the code: JDK 11 is essential for this project to run.